radiant/radiant-clipped-extension/README.md

 page.

-## Tags
+## Radius Tags

-The Radiant assets extension adds a variety of new tags.
-The basic tag is the
+The asset manager adds a variety of new tags.
+The basic tag is
-<code><r:asset /></code> tag, which can be used either alone or as a double
+<code><r:asset /></code>, which can be used either alone or as a double
 tag.
-This tag requires the "name" attribute, which references the asset.
+This tag requires a `name` or `id` attribute, which references the asset.
 The <code><r:asset /></code> tag can be combined with other tags for a variety of uses: